hydrogen602/SymbolicMathC/notes.md

 - assert if the code is at fault

-# What to do with minus?
+# What to do with minus? - Handled by lexer now

 - `a - b`   => `a + -b`
 - `a * -b`  => `a * (-b)`

 Difference:
 - if `-` is the only symbol between two vars/const, then replace it with `+ -`.

 ## Product & Division